What to Expect During Mediation

 Mediation takes time.

-It can be a long and drawn out process.
+It can be a long and drawn-out process.
 The negotiations can move slowly and sometimes last a full day or more.
 The back and forth can become a little frustrating so it’s important to find an experienced attorney that you feel comfortable with.

 Trust your attorney.

 When you signed the engagement agreement, you put your trust in the attorney to handle your case.
 Remember that they are fighting for your best interest and want to get you the best results possible.
 Trusting your attorney during the mediation process is key.
+We have been through hundreds of mediations and know which arguments to make, what is a fair offer, etc.

 Ask questions.

 Listen to everything that your attorney explains.
 If you don’t understand or have questions about the process, make sure to ask them for clarification.
 Your attorney is there to help guide you through mediation and is willing to answer any questions you may have.
+We also do a thorough mediation prep call with you prior to the mediation where we go through expectations in detail.

 The mediator is a neutral third party.